Delhi Ring Railway

-The Delhi Ring railway, part of Delhi Suburban Railway, is a 35 km circular railway network in Delhi with 21 stations that runs parallel to the Inner Ring Road.
-Operational from 8 am to 7 pm, it offers clockwise and anti-clockwise services via Hazrat Hazrat Nizamuddin Railway Station, completing a full circuit in 90–120 minutes.
-During peak hours, it schedules seven clockwise and six anti-clockwise trains, maintaining a 60–90 minute frequency.
+The Delhi Ring railway, part of Delhi Suburban Railway, was a 35 km circular railway network in Delhi with 21 stations that runs parallel to the Inner Ring Road.
+Operational from 8 am to 7 pm, it offers clockwise and anti-clockwise services via Hazrat Nizamuddin Railway Station, completing a full circuit in 90–120 minutes.
+During peak hours, it has seven clockwise and six anti-clockwise trains, maintaining a 60–90 minute frequency.
 With a full-circuit fare of approximately ₹12, significantly lower than the Delhi Metro's ₹60, it serves as a cost-effective transit option.
 It was laid in 1975 primarily to service freight trains that could bypass the crowded and passenger-heavy Old Delhi and New Delhi railway stations.